Table of Contents

 Scientific studies on garlic and allergies show promising results.
 Many studies focus on how garlic affects the immune system.
 Others look at its impact on specific allergy symptoms.

-One study found that aged garlic extract reduced nasal allergy symptoms5.
+One study found that aged garlic extract reduced nasal allergy symptoms.[43]
 Participants experienced less congestion and sneezing.
-Another study showed that garlic compounds could suppress allergic reactions in mice6.
+Another study showed that garlic compounds could suppress allergic reactions in mice.

 However, a lot of the research is still in early stages.
 Many studies use animals or small groups of people.
 More extensive studies with humans are needed.[44]
 This would help confirm how effective garlic is for allergies.